 “These are so delicious direct from the soil that it is worthwhile for any gardener to grow a few early ones, even if there is no room for the main crop.
 They will grow well in the sandy soil of seaside bungalows – or any odd scrap of land, as it is not a heavy crop you want but an early one.
 For main crop you need space; but for a few ‘earliest’ you chiefly need enterprise”

 So no excuses then.
 In particular if you happen to own a seaside bungalow….

 All potatoes turn their starch to sugar when temperature is reduced and they turn gloopy, so never keep them in the fridge – a cool, dark place is best.

 Can you freeze Jersey Royals?

-Not ideally – but if you find you have many left over after cooking and you feel you must freeze, when you unfreeze, slice, mix with a generous slug of olive oil and some sea salt, maybe some herbes de Provence, and fry.
-You’ll find the skins slide off (because they’ll have turned gloopy – see ‘storing’ above), just cut the skins into the sliced potatoes.
+Not ideally – but, if you find you have many left over after cooking and you feel you must freeze, when you unfreeze, slice, mix with a generous slug of olive oil and some sea salt, maybe some herbes de Provence, and fry.
+You’ll find the skins slide off (because they’ll have turned gloopy – see ‘storing’ above), but just cut the skins into the sliced potatoes.

 When are Jersey Royal new potatoes in season?

 The season runs from the end of March to July.
 Do not bother with the forced ones which may appear as early as February

 Jersey’s soil is light and well-drained, and seaweed (known as vraic) collected from the beaches during the autumn storms used to be used as a fertiliser – a tradition dating back to the twelfth century.
 It is still practised today, but the process is now mechanised.
 About 2,000 tonnes of vraic is spread every year.